gilliankerr/EvalPlanner202510/replit.md

 - **Fix Applied**: Switched from Autoscale to Reserved VM to support multiple processes and internal localhost connections

 ## Recent Changes (October 3, 2025)
+- **Email Service Migration**: Migrated from Replit Mail to Resend for transactional email delivery
+  - Integrated Resend connector for API key management and rotation
+  - Updated emailServer.js to use Resend SDK with proper authentication
+  - Renamed replitmail.ts to email.ts to reflect service-agnostic design
+  - Compatible with autoscale deployments (email triggered by user actions only)
 - **Prompt Management System**: Implemented comprehensive admin interface for managing AI prompts with markdown editor, version history, and rollback functionality
 - **Database-Driven Prompts**: Migrated hardcoded prompts to PostgreSQL database with template variable support
 - **API Backend**: Created RESTful API routes for prompt CRUD operations with basic authentication